mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * [Evaluating Digital Humanities Work: Guidelines for Librarians by Zach Coble](http://journalofdigitalhumanities.org/1-4/evaluating-digital-humanities-work-guidelines-for-librarians-by-zach-coble/)
 * [LAIRAH Digital Humanities checklist](http://www.ucl.ac.uk/infostudies/research/circah/lairah/features/)
 * [DH Commons Review Guidelines](http://dhcommons.org/journal/review-guidelines)

+### Research Question

+One of the first steps in your project should be to identify your research question(s).
+WHat questions do you want to ask of this data?
+What is your angle?
+What topics are you interested in?
+It's important to form a question that you think could be answered by the data we have in the time we have available.
+It's okay to start small.

+For example, as a librarian, I might be curious about mentions of the library in the Ring-tum Phi.
+What role does the library play in students' lives and how has that changed over time?
+Is the library mentioned more around exam time?
+Does the library get featured by the RTP, or just casually mentioned as a physical space on campus?
+How did the new library building change the tone or narrative of the library at W&L?

+**Due October 2, 2018 at 2:45pm **

+Specs:

+* 1 point for assignment delivery
+	* on time
+	* 200-300 words
+	* publish on your website
+* 1 point for listing 2-3 potential research questions.
+* 1 point for research questions that are scaled and scoped to the data set at hand.
+* 1 point for providing contextual details about the data set.
+Save the technical details for the project documentation assignment.
+* 1 point for identifying your disciplinary angle.
+Are you approaching this project as a historian, a literature person, someone else entirely?
+Who is your audience?

 ### Project data